Approximate Equivariance in Reinforcement Learning: METHOD: APPROXIMATELY EQUIVARIANT REINFORCEMENT LEARNING

-denote the policy independent expected return.
 Let $G$ be a group acting on $\mathcal{S}$ and $\mathcal{A}$.
 Denote the action of an element $g \in G$ on $s$ and $a$ by $gs$ and $ga$, respectively.
 We now extend the definition of Equivariant MDPs \citep{van2020mdp} to cases where the symmetry is approximate. \begin{definition} An MDP is $(G, \epsilon_R, \epsilon_P)$-invariant if

 where~$d_{\mathscr{F}}(\mu,\nu):= \sup_{f \in \mathscr{F}} \Big| \int_{\mathcal{S}} f d\mu - \int_{\mathcal{S}} f d\nu \Big|$ is an integral probability metric (IPM) between two distributions~$\mu, \nu \in \Delta(\mathcal{X})$. \end{definition} Some well known examples of IPM include~\citep{sriperumbudur2009integral}: total variation distance ($\mathscr{F} = \{ f: \| f\|_{\infty} \leq 1 \}$) and Kantorovich metric ($\mathscr{F} = \{ f: \| f\|_{\text{Lip}} \leq 1 \}$).
 A useful property of IPMs is, given a function class~$\mathscr{F}$ and a function~$f$~\citep{muller1997does}